Solar Panel Cost Guide in Clayton, NC (2024 Update)

 Is cost the most important thing to consider when buying solar panels?

-The upfront cost is a key factor to consider, but whether it’s the most important for you depends on why you decided to go solar.
-In places where rooftop space is limited, efficiency can be more important than the cost.
-Other factors that are important to keep in mind are the quality and durability of your solar panels.
+Cost is a very important factor to consider, but whether it’s the most important for you depends on your reasons for going solar.
+In places where rooftop space is limited, efficiency can trump the cost.
+Other factors that are important to take into account are the quality and durability of your solar panels.

 How long do solar panels last in Clayton?